nickkunz/treeforestboost/README.md

 <h4> Feature Importance </h4>

 To help better interpret the Random Forest training results, we create a table and a corresponding plot that displays each features influence on the model.
 Interpreting the results, the most important feature is 'euribor3m', similar to the Classification Tree model.
 However the second most important feature is 'cons.price.idx', which tells us something different than the Classification Tree model, where the second most important feature was 'pdays' the number of days that passed by after the client was last contacted from a previous campaign.
 Meaning, the average inter-bank interest rate at which European banks are prepared to lend to one another ('euribor3m') and consumer price index ('cons.price.idx') were the most influential indicators of marketing effectiveness according to the Random Forest model.
-The following plot is measured by the decrease in mean accuracy. <br><br>
+The following plot is measured by the decrease in mean accuracy.

 ```{r}
 ## plot random forest feature importance